 November 19, 2017 — Tether is hacked when 31 million USDT are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
 Tether initiates a hard fork to prevent those funds from being spent.

 After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible via the Tether website.
-(It is worth noting that there is no record of anyone having redeemed their USDT for dollars at any point before this either.)
+(It is worth noting that there is no public record of anyone having redeemed their USDT for dollars at any point before this either.)

 “Until we are able to migrate to the new platform, the purchase or sale of Tether will not be possible directly through tether.to.
 For the time being, though, we invite you to use the services of any one of a dozen global exchanges to acquire or dispose of Tethers for either USD or other cryptocurrencies.
 Such exchanges and other qualified corporate customers can contact Tether directly to arrange for creation and redemption.
 Sadly, however, we cannot create or redeem tether for any U.S.-based customers at this time.”